Amy

 Amy’s practice focuses on environmental and land use litigation, regulatory compliance counseling, and municipal law.

-Prior to joining the Environmental Law Division, Amy served as the agency’s Deputy Chief of Staff and COVID-19 project manager, which involved providing legal counsel to City Hall and New York City agencies on a variety of issues, including vaccine administration, COVID-19 safety requirements, and risk management.
+In January 2020, Amy was promoted to the Law Department’s Deputy Chief of Staff position and was later named the Department’s COVID-19 project manager, which involved providing legal counsel to City Hall and New York City agencies on a variety of issues, including vaccine administration, COVID-19 safety requirements, and risk management.
 Amy was recognized by the Frederick O’Reilly Hayes Foundation for her contributions to City government programs and processes that addressed individual and community needs during the pandemic.

 Governor Hochul Approves Changes to Environmental Justice Amendments